Heavy Equipment

 According to Beckman, the debut of the new trucks is the fruit of more than 500,000 hours of work that saw a unit drafted and conceptualized from the ground up.

 Nevertheless, Hino relied heavily on major trucking component manufacturers.
-Both the Class 7 and Class 8 truck, for example, come standard with Dana axles and drivelines, Wabco brakes and Hendrickson suspension.
+Both the Class 7 and Class 8 trucks, for example, come standard with Dana axles and drivelines, Wabco brakes, and Hendrickson suspension.

 Tractor formations come standard with Wabco stability control platform and the company’s OnGuard Active is offered as an option.
 Hino Insight, the firm’s telematic platform, will be standard as will LED headlights.